Revision rhinoplasty

 In this case it is entirely possible to repair the septum in order to keep it straight.

-On the other hand, a first rhinoplasty is generally not responsible for disorders of the nose.
+On the contrary, a first rhinoplasty is generally not responsible for disorders of the nose.

 Some patients report a feeling of runny nose which seems to have appeared following the first operation.
-This is classic but the explanations are not clear as the mucous membrane is not modified.
+This is common yet the explanations are not clear as the mucous membrane has not been modified.

-Exceptionally, it is possible to feel pain linked to excessive thinning. “soft parts” ensuring the interface between the skin and a nasal structure that is too protruding, particularly when wearing glasses.
+In rare instances, it is possible to feel pain, particularly when wearing glasses, due to excessive thinning of the “soft parts” that ensure the interface between the skin and a nasal structure isn’t too protruding.
 This is treated by rasping the structure and reestablishing the missing interface using a graft.

 Examples most frequently encountered in revision rhinoplasty